TSoli/TSoli.github.io/_posts/2023-11-23-bayes-filters-for-robotics.md

 So to begin, let's go over some terminology.
 In our previous example our hypothesis would be the guess that we are going to make.
 We want to know what the probability is that it's correct.
-When I had only told you that I am thinking of a fruit this probability would ha\ve been quite low - many other fruit are more common and therefore its more likely that I would be thinking about them.
+When I had only told you that I am thinking of a fruit this probability would have been quite low - many other fruit are more common and therefore its more likely that I would be thinking about them.
 Therefore, let's say initially you assigned a probability that I am thinking of a kiwi fruit as only 0.005 or 0.5%.
 We will denote the probability of this hypothesis as $P(H) = 0.005$.
 This initial